Spinal Decompression Therapy

 4

-Force type Gentle, motorized cyclical traction High-velocity, low-amplitude thrust
+Force type Doctor-controlled rhythmic distraction Computer-controlled traction via harness High-velocity, low-amplitude thrust

 Answers before you book

 Yes.
-Decompression does not cause the post-treatment soreness that some manual therapies do.
+Flexion-distraction does not produce the post-treatment soreness that high-force manipulation can.
 Most of our patients are runners and cyclists who train the same day.
-Dr. Lee will advise you if any specific loading patterns should be avoided temporarily during your treatment course.
+Dr. Lee will advise you if any specific loading patterns should be temporarily avoided during your treatment course.

 "I had been dealing with sciatica for eight months.
 Three weeks of decompression at Shift and I was back running pain-free.
 Nothing else had worked."